 Action Intended outcome What is the evidence and rationale for this choice?
 How will you ensure it is implemented well?
-Staff lead When will you review implementation ?
+Staff lead When will you review implementation?
 Emotional Well-being Manager to deliver nurture interventions to engage children with social and emotional needs, in order to support them with barriers to their learning.
 Children and families who are eligible for the PP will have support from the Emotional Well-being Manager in order to promote inclusion and readiness for learning and will be signposted to the appropriate services if necessary.
 Sunflower group - 10 hours per week over the school The Emotional Well-being Manager plays a pivotal role within school and this must continue into the next academic year to ensure that children have appropriate access to the emotional support and well-being in order to functional at school on a daily basis.
 Through Boxall profiling and pastoral sessions/achie vements that the EWM reports on.
-HP Boxall profiling - termly EWM - July 2019 5 sessions a week (morning and Ensure children have access to before school and after school club as parents go back into education Children of need access this service Accessible places AF/HP January 2019 July 2019 afternoon) to be offered to families eligible for pupil premium and in need of further support.
-Subsidy of trips or work.
-This extra service has provided stability and support for some families and the children are provided with fun and engaging learning activities to further diminish any differences.
+HP Boxall profiling - termly EWM - July 2020 5 sessions a week (morning and Ensure children have access to before school and after school club as parents go back into education Children of need access this service Accessible places AF/HP January 2020 July 2020 offered to families eligible for pupil premium and in need of further support.
+Subsidy of trips and support for some families and the children are provided with fun and engaging learning activities to further diminish any differences.
 Differences are diminished and children are happy and well fed.
 Allows parents and carers to access interviews for work or training.
-Children who are eligible to receive the PP attend and the uptake has been reducing yearly although we do not want to remove the service entirely.
-Some families are AF to monitor AF January 2019 and uniform all school trips and are well equipped for school. - Uniform - Lunchboxes - Water bottles unable to afford the items as detailed. use Total budge eted cost July 2019 £40,000
+Children who are eligible to receive the PP attend been reducing yearly although we do not want to remove the service entirely.
+Some families are AF to monitor 45 January 2020 and uniform all school trips and are well equipped for school.
+Uniform Lunchboxes Water bottles unable to afford the items as detailed. use AF January 2020 July 2020 Total budgeted cost £30,000